 the back burner.

-I hadn't considered writing a novel again until the year 2000 when the Harry Potter books entered my life.
-I
+I hadn't considered writing again until the year 2000 when the Harry Potter books entered my life.
+Those books

-got the bug again, and decided to pursue it once more.
+gave me the bug again, and I decided to pursue it once more.
 Throughout the next several years I began learning the

 craft of writing and started writing my first novel.
 But life was still too crazy for me to focus on something

 that required so much time and energy.
 I never finished that first novel.
 I will go back and finish it someday.

 It is deeply personal to me.
 But that one wasn't meant to be my first novel.
 Instead, I took up writing short